surveysolutions/docs/content/headquarters/export/paradata_file_format.md

 <A id="rosteraddress"><B><I>OptionalRosterAddress</I></B> denotes one or more numeric rowcodes
 for each level of nesting when the event affects an item (question, variable, etc) in a roster.
 In case of multiple rowcodes they are separated by commas.
-For example, 2.0,5.0,0.0 may correspond to job coded 0, of person with rowcode 5 of the household with rowcode 2.
+For example, 2.0,5.0,0.0 may correspond to the job coded 0, of the person with rowcode 5 of the household with rowcode 2.
 If the item is not part of any roster, it's OptionalRosterAddress is blank.

-<A id="varname">Varname is the name of the data variable corresponding
+<A id="varname"><B><I>Varname</I></B> is the name of the data variable
-to a question or a calculated variable (as specified in the Designer).
+corresponding to a question or a calculated variable (as specified in the Questionnaire Designer).